 Until recently, internal communications have commonly been accessible through an internal system or email that employees access on a desktop or laptop.
 However, an Assistant Manager of a busy department store sitting in front of a computer all day to check the latest from Head Office isn’t the ultimate example of maximising productivity.
 Workers need to be engaged and informed from any device, with access to company social feeds, important documentation, internal communications and more.
 This is where an intranet mobile app such as Unily’s shines through.
 Documents, social feeds and company news can be accessed through the app on any mobile device, giving employees the freedom to access content on the go.

-How is our Unily Engage product making this more accessible?
+How is Unily making this more accessible?

-Introducing an all-new document centre built right into Unily.
-The document centre allows you to store documents directly within Azure, rather than using SharePoint or OneDrive.
+Introducing an all-new document center built right into Unily.
+The document center allows you to store documents directly within Azure, rather than using SharePoint or OneDrive.
 For those non-Office 365 users, this is a game changer, as they’ll now be able to view any documents stored directly within Unily.
 A good use case example for this is to share a new policy or the employee handbook.
 If they’re stored in Unily Documents, every single user will have access to it.

-Previously on Unily, enterprise social networking was only available for Hub users who could access Yammer or another social platform.
-We’ve now built our very own social network directly within Unily giving organisations the option to utilize a social channel that’s available for every user through Azure.
+Previously on Unily, enterprise social networking was only available for users who could access Yammer or another social platform.
+We’ve now built our very own social network directly within Unily giving organizations the option to utilize a social channel that’s available for every user through Azure.
 This new social channel empowers your extended employees to get involved with conversations around your internal communications and meet and collaborate with people in the company they’ve never had access to before.

 Collaboration with B2B and B2C using Azure AD